marcintreder/relevel-landing-page/src/pages/about/index.md

     title: Our Mission
     description1: Many of us spend majority of every day sitting.
 Our jobs require us to spend long hours at our desks or in conference rooms.
 Unfortunately, human body is not well adapted to this new reality.
 Sooner rather than later we’re starting to feel the consequences of the sedentary lifestyle.
 We feel the pain.
 Our backs, necks, shoulders... and other parts of the body are affected and our productive lives are quickly turning into an unproductive nightmare.
     description2: This is exactly why we’ve started Relevel.
 Relevel will give you your life back.
 Our training programs are custom built to counter the damage caused by desk jobs.
 We’re on the mission to eliminate pain caused by the sedentary lifestyle.
-    missionStatement: “To eliminate pain caused by the sedentary lifestyle”
+    missionStatement: To eliminate pain caused by the sedentary lifestyle
 aboutEmilia:
     title: About Emilia
     description1: Emilia dedicated her life to helping people thrive.
 As a certified Pilates trainer she works with professionals of all walks of life affected by the severe pain in various areas of the body.